RisedSky/discordPandaJS/README.md

 # discordPandaJS

-A big thanks the bêta tester :
+A big thanks to the bêta tester :
 Skelever, PLFightX